-The Overview report in Backlinks Analytics is a great place to start your competitive research.
+The Overview report in Backlink Analytics is a great place to start your competitive research.
 Enter your competitor’s domain in the search bar and begin collecting insights on a competitor’s most recently built links, overall backlink profile size along with their most important partnerships and referring domains.

 New and Lost Backlinks